 The Debaucherous Stories Behind the Rolling Stones’ Villa Rental

-Nellcôte is one of the most stunning properties along the Côte D’Azur, built in the 1890s with an imposing façade complete with marble Ionic columns, Keith Richards said it was decorated for “bloody Marie Antoinette”.
+Nellcôte is one of the most stunning properties in Villefranche-sur-Mer, with its imposing façade complete with marble Ionic columns.
+Keith Richards said it was decorated for “bloody Marie Antoinette”.

 The British government was threatening to confiscate the bands’ funds if they did not leave the country by April 5th of that year as part of the Labour government’s punitive 93% tax on high earners.
-The Rolling Stones were tax exiles from England and, in 1971, shacked up at Villa Nellcôte , a 16-room mansion of the Belle Epoque that had previously been occupied by the local Gestapo during the Nazi occupation of France in the 1940s.
+The Rolling Stones were tax exiles from England and, in 1971, shacked up at Villa Nellcôte , a 16-room Belle Epoque mansion.

 Before the Stones moved in, the house’s history is a little murky following World War II when the Nazi Gestapo used it as their headquarters in the early 1940s.
-Allegedly unoccupied for decades, the floor vents in the basement where the Stones recorded were still decorated with swastikas.
+Allegedly unoccupied for several decades after, the floor vents in the basement where the Stones recorded were still decorated with swastikas.

 Dominique Tarlé remembers, “I found a box down there with a big swastika on it, full of injection phials.
 They all contained morphine.
 It was very old, of course, and our first reaction was, ‘If Keith had found this box...’
 So one night we carried it to the end of the garden, and threw it into the sea.”